Tip for using this website:

-The cell is the designated smallest unit of life because it meets 7 main criteria: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
+The cell is the designated smallest unit of life because, in general, a cell meets 7 main criteria: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
 Cells are living things that compose all living things on our planet—bacteria, plants, animals, and people.
 You, as a person, are composed of trillions of these individual lives, and by working together harmoniously, these lives within you each perform specific functions to support your life.
 According to biology, you are alive, and each cell working to keep you alive is alive.

-The truth is that the concept of personhood isn't biological.
+The truth is that the concept of what it means to be a person isn't biological.
 It's philosophical.
-The video below can give you a crash course on the philosophy of personhood.
-The narrator, Hank (co-founder of the educational channel Crash Course), clearly and impartially describes the difference between human life and personhood . . . hear for yourself by enjoying the video below.
+The video below can give you a crash course on the philosophy of personhood, aka, what it means to be a person.
+The narrator, Hank Green (co-founder of the educational channel Crash Course), clearly and impartially describes the difference between human and person . . . hear for yourself by enjoying the video below.

 Did you watch the video?
-If not, know that it's less than 10 minutes long and very informative— definitely worth watching later if you have time.
-To recap, the definitions of personhood reviewed by Hank are Noonan’s Genetic Criterion, Warren’s 5 Criteria, the Social Criterion, Singer’s Sentience, and the Gradient Theory of Personhood.
+If not, know that it's less than 10 minutes long and definitely worth watching.
+To recap, the definitions of person reviewed by Hank are (1) Noonan’s Genetic Criterion, (2) Warren’s 5 Criteria, (3) the Social Criterion, (4) Singer’s Sentience, and (5) the Gradient Theory of Personhood.
 But none of these specific definitions of personhood have been able to settle the tension between Pro-Life and Pro-Choice groups.
-So, Respect People offers you a different definition.
+So, Respect People offers you a new definition.

 Here's the point: If the end of your life is not congruent to the death of all cells with your DNA, then it is reasonable to consider that the beginning of your life is also not congruent to the rise of new cellular life with your DNA.
 Therefore, to answer the question "When did your life begin?", you must ask yourself what distinguishes your life from the trillions of cellular lives that support you?

-Now that we've discussed the definitions of life and person, and now that we've recognized that the difference between a person and a non-person life form is that a person has the ability to think thoughts and feel emotions, we finally can answer the question "When did your life begin?" by investigating when a developing brain gains the ability to think thoughts and feel emotions.
+Now that we've recognized the main difference between a person and a non-person life form—the ability to think thoughts and feel emotions—we finally can answer the question "When did your life begin?" by investigating when a developing brain gains the ability to think thoughts and feel emotions.